Articles

 This is about more than where discussion happens.

-As I mentioned in my last rant about sidebars, interface design for online education is in its infancy.
+Interface design for online education is in its infancy.
 But one thing UI designers on education platforms can do better is to keep discussion at hand and in context.

 At Pathwright, we don’t get everything right either.
 But we start by taking a design approach that begins with how great education happens in real life instead of taking the easier route of cobbling together existing design patterns like tacking on an online forum.